 ‘Alright, do as you please.’
 Adam said to Forester, throwing the remaining pack of cookies to him.
 At least, he could chew something while stretching his legs.

 Going past the dorm, Forester took a walk towards the administrative block.
-Looking at his watch, the long hand was at 45, and the short hand was slowly approaching 9.
-‘I have 15 minutes to get back to dorm.’
-Forester said out loud, while considering whether to keep up with the search, or just return to the room.
+Looking at his watch, the long hand was at 45, and the shorthand was slowly approaching 9.
+‘I have 15 minutes to get back to the dorm.’
+Forester said out loud while considering whether to keep up with the search, or just return to the room.

 Walking past the first two blocks, he turned around, headed for his last point of search.
 He could hear some movement close by, so he suddenly stopped, so that shuffling wouldn’t drown the sound he heard.

 ‘Don’t say that.
 I was always there for you as a little child.
 I had to do my job as a soldier, but I also performed my duty as a father too.’
 One of the speakers said